runecore/lua-sys/.github/readme.md

 ## Creating the bindings

-The bindings were generated using the following command.
+The bindings are generated using the following command.

 ```sh
 bindgen lua.hpp -o bindings.rs --no-layout-tests --size_t-is-usize --default-macro-constant-type signed